smatechnologies/opcon-deploy-docs/docs/batch-processing.md

 * Optional argument that defines the server name
     * For IMPORT or INIT, it is the name of the source OpCon system
     * For DEPLOY and SIMULATE, it is the name of the target OpCon system

+**-sap**

+* (Optional) Used to indicate that if a SAP job is encountered, the SAP definition must be extracted / inserted (Default false)

+**-sub**

+* (Optional) argument for IMPORT that is used to indicate that if sub-schedules are found in the schedules, the sub-schedules should also be included in the import process (Default false)

 **-t**